Ford Mustang (fourth generation): The "New Edge" (1999–2004)

-A redesigned SN-95 Mustang came on December 26, 1998, for the 1999 model year with production starting in November 1998, informally known as the SN-99 Mustang platform/variant.
+The SN-95 Mustang received a facelift on December 26, 1998, for the 1999 model year with production starting in November 1998, informally known as the SN-99 Mustang platform/variant.
 Characterizing the redesign was Ford's New Edge design language, which featured sharper contours, larger wheel arches, and creases in the bodywork, replacing many of the soft lines of the previous model.
 The Mustang also received new wheels and hubcaps.
 However, the car carried over the same roofline and interior, in addition to the same basic platform.
-All 1999 Mustangs (except the Cobra) received "35th-Anniversary" badges on the front fenders.
+All 1999 Mustangs (except the Cobra) received "35th Anniversary" badges on the front fenders.

-A "35th Anniversary Limited Edition" appearance option package came on 2,318 GT coupes and 2,310 GT convertibles.
+A "35th Anniversary Limited Edition" appearance option package was offered on 2,318 GT coupes and 2,310 GT convertibles.
 Available only in black, silver metallic, white, and red, they featured a body-colored hood scoop, rear spoiler, side scoops and rocker panels, a blacked-out panel between the taillamps, and 17 by 8 in five-spoke aluminum wheels; while the interiors included black leather and vinyl seats with silver inserts and pony logo, aluminum shift knob, a unique instrument cluster with 35th anniversary script, silver and black floor mats with 35th anniversary logo, and silver door trim inserts.

 The 3.8 L Essex V6 returned as the base engine for 1999.
 A new split-port induction system replaced single-port induction, which increased the base model's output to 190 hp at 5,250 rpm and 220 lb.ft of torque at 2,750 rpm.

 For 1999, the Mustang also received a change to its taillights, making them edgier, with sharp corners and straight lines as opposed to the rounded off style of previous years.
-The lamps were still composed of three vertical segments, reminiscent of the original.
-Minimal changes occurred from year-to-year, most noticeable was a redesigned center panel in the dashboard for 2001, which now allowed double-din stereo head units, including an in-dash six-CD player.
+The lamps were still composed of three vertical segments, reminiscent of the original Mustang.
+Minimal changes occurred from year-to-year, with the most noticeable being a redesigned center panel in the dashboard for 2001, which now allowed double-din stereo head units, including an in-dash six-CD player.
 The rear window defroster switch, previously mounted below the headlamp pull switch, was moved to the lower center stack below the stereo.
 When equipped, the fog lamp switch was relocated to the lower center stack as well, previously, it was on the center console adjacent to the cup holders.
 The third button on the lower switch panel was for the traction control system (on V8 models).
-On convertible models, the power roof switch remained on the center console - on coupe models, that switch was replaced with a small coin holder.
+On convertible models, the power roof switch remained on the center console — on coupe models, that switch was replaced with a small coin holder.